 First and foremost, ODU's main campus and that of the Peninsula and Virginia Beach Higher Education Centers are located within a 5 mile radius of a military airport installation.
 All Unmanned Aerial Systems (UAS) operated for business or recreational purposes within a five mile radius of a military airport cannot be operated without the military providing explicit permission.
 Likewise, operations within five miles of a civilian airport requires similar approvals.
-The ODU Office of Risk Management is responsible for requesting flight permission for UAS operations.
+The ODU Office for Compliance and Risk Management is responsible for requesting flight permission for UAS operations.

 To address the use of drones on campus, ODU has established Policy #3015: Unmanned Aircraft System aka Drones, Aerials and Other Powered Model Aircraft.
 Students, Faculty, Staff, Vendors and Guests who plan to operate a drone on or over property owned or controlled by ODU are required to abide by this policy.